GaloisInc/Cadenas/CONTRIBUTING.md

 ```

 When your work is completed, open a merge request (make sure the target branch
-is `develop`), and provide all information requested in the feature template.
-The request  must be approved by at least one Cadenas core team member - this
+is `develop`).
+The request  must be approved by at least one Cadenas core team
-will typically involve some amount of code review.
+member - this will typically involve some amount of code review.

 Feature branches are merged such that a new commit object is always created.
 Though this results in many empty commit objects, the history of `develop` will